isomerpages/moe-temasekjc/_about/Administration and Facilities.md

 ---
 # School Canteen Advertisement

 <p style="text-align: justify;">Are you passionate about serving delicious and nutritious food for our staff and students?
-Do you specialize in Indian Food with vegetarian options or Mixed Economic Rice?
+Do you specialize in Mixed Economic Rice or similar dishes to Mixed Economic Rice?
 Temasek Junior College invites you to submit your Stall application and be a part of our School Community!</p>
 <br>

 <table>